daviromao/teste-dev-backend/README.md

 This project was created using the Olisaude challenge.
 It's an API to manage (CRUD) clients and get 10 clients with the highest health risk.
 Python, django and django rest framework was the technologies used in this project.

-You can see the API Documentation at ---
+You can see the API Documentation at [olisaude docs](https://olisaude.herokuapp.com/)

 # Installation and tests instructions